Returning to Work from Maternity Leave

-I pray that each of you are going back to a welcoming and supportive job environment that understands you may need new flexibility that you didn’t previously have.
-You are an asset to your company and countless studies prove that an employee’s productivity actually increases when they have children.
+I pray that each of you is going back to a welcoming and supportive job environment that understands you may need new flexibility that you didn’t previously have.
+You are an asset to your company, and countless studies prove that employees’ productivity actually increases when they have children.
 (It’s those new mom superpowers!)
 Don’t be afraid to ask for accommodations that will help you best balance work and your family.
-More than ever, companies realize the critical connection between work/life balance and are motivated to retain top talent, like yourself.
-Starting an open dialogue with your company will help them do the same with you, ultimately leading to innovation and culture improvements.
+More than ever, companies realize the critical connection between work/life balance and are motivated to retain top talent like yourself.
+Starting an open dialogue with your company will help them do the same with you, ultimately leading to innovation and cultural improvements.

-Side note: Research has also determined that SLEEP is absolutely critical to your performance, both at home and work.
-If you and baby aren’t enjoying a full night’s sleep yet, dig into Moms on Call’s online courses, books and Scheduler App ASAP!
+Side note: Research has also determined that SLEEP is absolutely critical to your performance, both at home and at work.
+If you and your baby aren’t enjoying a full night’s sleep yet, dig into Moms on Call’s online courses, books, and Scheduler App ASAP!

 And out of all the moms in the world, God picked YOU to be THEIRS.
 That bond is irreplaceable and unbreakable.

-Now get yourself a new outfit (yoga pants count if home is now work too!) and get excited for this milestone.
+Now get yourself a new outfit (yoga pants count if your home is now work, too!) and get excited about this milestone.
 You’ve got this, momma!